 Heritability differences across trait types have been widely reported in other taxa (Mousseau and Roff 1987; Wheelwright et al. 2014; Polderman et al. 2015; Flood et al. 2016).
 Life history traits closely tied to fitness (e.g., longevity, fecundity) are often maintained due to strong stabilizing selection and thus exhibit lower heritability compared to morphological, physiological, and behavioural traits (Mousseau and Roff 1987; Price and Schluter 1991; Teplitsky et al. 2009; Wheelwright et al. 2014).
 However, traits may also have low heritability due to a large contribution to total variance by non-additive genetic variation, environmental variation, or through maternal effects (the latter likely to be less pronounced in broadcast spawning corals than in organisms with higher levels of parental care).
-In our analysis, gene expression had the lowest heritability, which is consistent with many other studies noting the low heritability of mRNA (i.e., the 'missing heritability' problem; Lee et al. 2011; Polderman et al. 2015; Lloyd-Jones et al. 2017).
+In our analysis, gene expression had the lowest heritability, which is consistent with many other studies noting the low heritability of mRNA (i.e., the ‘missing heritability’ problem, Zuk et al. 2012; Yang et al. 2014).
+While the exact cause of missing heritability for gene expression measures has yet to be determined, it may be due to highly variable gene expression both within (i.e. low repeatability) and among individuals, or to epistatic gene interactions, or some combination of both (Zuk et al. 2012; Yang et al. 2014).
 The heritability of symbiont community composition was much higher than heritabilities estimated for the diversity of human gut microbes (h2 = 0.019), which is predominantly environmentally rather than genetically-determined (Rothschild et al. 2018).
 However, beneficial microbes that are related to metabolic health, such as gut bacteria of the family Christensenellaceae, and microbiomes of mice in controlled laboratory environments (Org et al. 2015), show much higher heritabilities of h2=0.3–0.6, more consistent with our findings.
 Photochemical traits were estimated to have modest heritability in our analysis; however, only two studies which included only broad-sense estimates were available (H2 = 0.26).
 In plants, broad-sense heritability of photosynthetic traits is variable but can be very high (e.g., H2 = 0.87, 0.5 – 0.99, and 0.99; Geber and Dawson 1997, Flood et al. 2016, and Tuhina-Khatun et al. 2015, respectively).
-Moderate narrow-sense heritability estimates, similar to those reported here (h2 = 0.25), have been reported for narrow-sense heritability of maximum quantum yield in plants (h2 = 0.12–0.34) (Qu et al. 2017).
-Heritability associated with bleaching and symbiont abundance in corals (often using chlorophyll content as a proxy) was estimated overall as h2 = 0.37, which is similar to estimates of broad-sense heritability of chlorophyll content in plants (e.g., h2 = 0.44-0.49 in Oryza sativa L., Tuhina-Khatun et al. 2015).
+Moderate narrow-sense heritability estimates, similar to those reported here, have been reported for narrow-sense heritability of maximum quantum yield in plants (h2 = 0.12–0.34) (Qu et al. 2017).
+Heritability associated with bleaching and symbiont abundance in corals (often using chlorophyll content as a proxy) was estimated overall as h2 = 0.36, which is similar to estimates of broad-sense heritability of chlorophyll content in plants (e.g., h2 = 0.44-0.49 in Oryza sativa L., Tuhina-Khatun et al. 2015).

 Life stage and heritability type, but not growth form, mediate trait heritability